BIOLOGY

 Case Study: Summary

-Armando Dimas is a Latin American who has been shot in the neck and the left temple (damaged the skull).
-After going to an emergency of a local hospital, Armando Dimas has been taken to Hermann Hospital.
+Armando Dimas is a Latin American who has been shot in the neck and the left temple (damaging the skull).
+After going to an emergency room at a local hospital, Armando Dimas was taken to Hermann Hospital.
 At the hospital, Armando is examined by Dr. MacDougall.
-After examining the gunshot wounds and the medical condition of Armando Dimas, the medical staff including Dr. MacDougall have made the prior assumptions that he will not be able to live (he would be dead by now).
+After examining the gunshot wounds and the medical condition of Armando Dimas, the medical staff, including Dr MacDougall, have made the prior assumptions that he would not be able to live (he would be dead by now).
 Armando cannot move his body below his jaws because of the vertebral damage done by the bullet in the back of the neck.
 However, Armando is not in a vegetative state despite the severity of his gunshot wounds and health damage.
-According to Dr. MacDougall, if an operation is conducted to take out the bullets, Armando will not be able to survive the operation.
-The medical staff of Hermann has given the general opinion of Armando as an organ donor.
+According to Dr MacDougall, if an operation is conducted to take out the bullets, Armando will not be able to survive the operation.
+Hermann’s medical staff gave a general opinion of Armando as an organ donor.
 Even if he survives the operation, he will be paralyzed for the rest of his life.
-The doctors think that Armando’s accident has caused him permanent health damage which will keep him paralyzed for the rest of his life.
-The doctor had a frustrating attitude while examining him because he thought that Armando cannot recover.
+The doctors think that Armando’s accident has caused him permanent health damage, which will keep him paralyzed for the rest of his life.
+The doctor had a frustrating attitude while examining him because he thought that Armando could not recover.
 Therefore, the doctor has concluded that he should become an organ donor.
-Despite Armando’s permanent health damage, his mother Victoria wants the best possible medical treatment for his son to recover miraculously.
-Victoria also restricted the doctors for not telling his son about his severe medical condition (paralysis).
+Despite Armando’s permanent health damage, his mother, Victoria, wants the best possible medical treatment for his son to recover miraculously.
+Victoria also restricted the doctors from telling his son about his severe medical condition (paralysis).
 Armando Dimas is not told about the information that he will not be able to move for the rest of his life.
-When the hospital staff told Armando about his health condition and his chances of recovery, he wants to take all the chances (medical treatment) to recover.
+When the hospital staff told Armando about his health condition and his chances of recovery, he wanted to take all the chances (medical treatment) to recover.
 (Belkin, 1993)

 Case Study: Analysis

 The medical case of Armando Dimas provides many challenges to the bioethical paradigms of the medical staff of all the hospitals where such cases are reported every day.
-As a medical professional (Hospital Administrator), bioethical considerations should be my prime focus in making any presumptions, opinions, and medical decisions made for any patient.
-While making any decision, I should keep four major ethical principles in my mind.
+As a medical professional (hospital administrator), bioethical considerations should be my prime focus when making any presumptions, opinions, and medical decisions for any patient.
+While making any decision, I should keep four major ethical principles in mind.
 These four ethical principles are:

 • Ethical moralities of autonomy